mmehmadi94/Age-calculator-with-react-native/README.md

 # Age-calculator-with-react-native

-This repo contains the source code of A mobile application built using React Native.
+This repo contains the source code of A mobile application built using **React Native**.
 The Application calculates the age after the user enters his birth date "Gregorian".

 ## Getting started